 The synergy of music, technology and liberal arts opens the door to so many different careers, and the diversity between them allows you to create an individually unique path through college.

-The bachelor of music integrates music performance with studies in digital music and audio production with an overview of classical music frameworks.
+The music technology minor integrates digital music and audio production with an overview of classical music frameworks.
 The combination of traditional music study with focused courses on composing, recording and performing music with technology, is an option for you if you love music, but you see yourself on the production and creation side rather than the on-stage performing side.

 Since music technology is a part of the School of Music, you will be surrounded by high-caliber musicians to collaborate with on various performances and projects.
 You will also get to participate in music ensembles and learn about the history of excellent music from multiple eras.